ExCL-Docs/excl-user-docs/quick-start-guides/vitis.md

 Vitis and Vivado will use 8 threads by default on Linux.
 Many of the Vivado tools can only utilize 8 threads for a given task.
 See the Multithreading in the Vivado Tools section from [Vivado Design Suite User Guide Implementation (UG904)](https://www.xilinx.com/support/documentation/sw\_manuals/xilinx2020\_2/ug904-vivado-implementation.pdf).
 I found from experimenting that the block level synthesis task can leverage more than 8 threads, but will not do so unless you set the vivado.synth.jobs and vivado.impl.jobs flags.

-Here is an example snippet from the [Xilinx Buttom-Up RTL Tutorial](https://github.com/Xilinx/Vitis-Tutorials/blob/2020.2/Hardware\_Accelerators/Design\_Tutorials/05-bottom\_up\_rtl\_kernel/krnl\_cbc/Makefile) which shows one way to query and set the number of CPUs to use.
+Here is an example snippet from the [Xilinx Bottom-Up RTL Tutorial](https://github.com/Xilinx/Vitis-Tutorials/blob/2020.2/Hardware\_Accelerators/Design\_Tutorials/05-bottom\_up\_rtl\_kernel/krnl\_cbc/Makefile) which shows one way to query and set the number of CPUs to use.

 ```bash
 NCPUS := $(shell grep -c ^processor /proc/cpuinfo)